Loading figure…

 “Voted NO on requiring photo ID to vote in federal elections.”

-Why: Sponsoring a constitutional amendment to protect the fundamental right to vote directly advances the stated position of enhancing voting access and opposing restrictive measures.
+Why: Sponsoring a constitutional amendment to protect the fundamental right to vote directly advances the stated position of expanding ballot access and protecting voting rights.

 View source →Apr 22, 2026 · Congress.gov